 As a tribute to Toer van Schayk, who will be 80 in September, Dutch National Ballet is presenting masterpieces from the repertoire of Toer van Schayk, Hans van Manen and Rudi van Dantzig.

 The ballet about the love between the Indian temple dancer Nikiya and the warrior Solor has been capturing the hearts of ballet-lovers for nearly 140 years.

 This new production of Manon Lescaut shifts the emphasis.
 Manon herself, sung by Eva Maria Westbroek, looks back on her life, instead of Manon’s lover.

 Jephtha tells the biblical story (in the book of Judges) of a commander-in-chief who had to sacrifice his daughter because of a rash promise he made to God.

 Following his legendary Der Ring des Nibelungen and Lohengrin, Pierre Audi directed another Wagner opera: Parsifal.

-The ballet Coppelia is a real feel-good ballet where true love triumphs but then in a contemporary and meticulous version of the time-honoured fairytale.
+The ballet Coppelia is a real feel-good ballet for the whole family; a ballet in which true love triumphs, but then in a contemporary and meticulous version of the time-honoured fairytale